 4. Top vs. Other

 It may sound surprising, but increasing your bids is not always a good solution.
-Some products may perform much better, when they are not shown at the top of search results.
+That could just end up as wasted ad spend.
+Interestingly, some products may perform much better when they aren’t shown at the top of search results.

 Please note that this data is available for ad groups but not for product groups.